PaNOSC-ViNYL/ase/doc/ase/db/db.rst

 * calculator name and parameters (if a calculator is present)
 * already calculated properties such as energy and forces (if a calculator is present)
-* keywords and key-value pairs (for finding the calculation again)
+* key-value pairs (for finding the calculation again)
 * an integer ID (unique for each database) starting with 1 and always increasing for each new row
 * a unique ID which is a 128 bit random number which should be globally